$0 Northern Territory Adoption Quick-Start Checklist

 Applicants must be at least 25 years of age.

 There must be an age difference of between 25 and 40 years between each applicant and the child being adopted.
-If the applicant already has custody of another child, this gap can be extended to 45 years.
+If the applicant is caring for another child, this gap can be extended to 45 years.

 In practice, this means:

-- If you are 62 years old, you likely fall outside the permissible range for any minor unless you already have custody of a child (which extends the upper bound to 45 years).
+• If you are 62 years old, you likely fall outside the permissible range for any minor unless you are already caring for another child (which extends the upper bound to 45 years).

 The age-gap rule creates a real constraint for families who begin inquiring later in life.
-Because the process takes a minimum of two to four years, a couple who are 43 and 45 when they start may find their options narrowing by the time they are assessed and matched.
+Because timing varies by pathway, a couple who are 43 and 45 when they start may find their options narrowing by the time they are assessed and matched.
 This is not a reason not to start — but it is a reason to start as soon as you're genuinely ready.

 Free Download